1madalin/1madalin/README.md

 # GlitiaMadalin

 # About Me
- I am a computer science graduate and I live in Romania.
+ I am a computer science engineer and I live in Romania.
  I like the IT field, being also passionate about finance and law and personal development.